ZEISS Planetarium Talks

 Dr. Andreas Schmidt, Marketing Manager

 After finishing my bachelor's degree in physics at the University of Jena, I completed my master's degree in physics with a focus on astrophysics in Bochum in 2006.
 I then switched to research for my doctorate.
-I worked as a researcher and lecturer for several years at various institutions, primarily at the University of Leipzig.
-There, for example, I explored the interior of the earth with the help of constant noise.
-Before I started at ZEISS, I worked as Scientific Director of the planetarium in Erkrath, just outside Düsseldorf, for five years.
+I worked as a researcher and lecturer for several years at different institutions, primarily at the University of Leipzig where I explored the interior of the earth with the help of constant noise.
+Before I started work at ZEISS, I worked as Scientific Director of the planetarium in Erkrath, just outside Düsseldorf, for five years.
 I have been a board member of the Gesellschaft Deutschsprachiger Planetarien e.V., the Society of German-speaking Planetariums, since 2019.

 I put my first telescope on my balcony when I was 12 years old.
 It was small and not much more than a pair of binoculars.
 But at least I could explore the surface of the moon for hours.
-I realized that the moon is there to arouse our curiosity and interest in something greater than ourselves.
-Without it, there would probably be hardly any space research.
+I realized that the moon is there to spark our curiosity and interest in something greater than ourselves.
+Without it, there would probably be hardly any research about space.

 “My father showed and explained the stars to me when I was a child”